Inside My 4×4 Sprinter Camper Van Conversion by Outside Van

 The soft wall completely rolled up

-It’s standard at Outside Van to have all of the plumbing contained within the van, rather than having tanks and pipes running on the outside.
-That way the system is more insulated for four season use.
-The plumbing in my third Sprinter Van conversion is streamlined and simple to use.
-For a comprehensive post all about water tanks, toilets, showers, and more, go here.
+All of the plumbing was contained inside the van, rather than having tanks and pipes running on the outside.
+That way the system is more insulated for four-season use.

 Water Tanks